1. What’s your story? Where are you from?

 After high school, I moved to Minnesota to attend the Minneapolis College of Art & Design, which was an absolutely amazing experience!
 I majored in Illustration, but learned so much more and met so many great people while there.
 4 years after graduating I moved to Los Angeles, where I live today!

 2. Tell us about your aesthetic.

 My aesthetic might have a bit of a split personality, actually!
-One one hand I love to create whimsical scenes, with lots of color and fun characters…. and when I’m not doing that I like to draw creepy stuff inspired by the witchcraft and scary movies.
+On one hand, I love to create whimsical scenes, with lots of colors and fun characters…. and when I’m not doing that I like to draw creepy stuff inspired by witchcraft and scary movies.